 - Feta Cheese: Don’t skip the feta on the Stuffed Baked Sweet Potatoes.
 This topping makes the dish!

 - Beans: Beans are a perfect cheap protein to add to meals.
-The shopping list calls for a can of beans but you can buy dry beans if you prefer (which in the long run, dry beans are cheaper than canned beans!).
-Make them in the slow cooker or Instant Pot then divide into 1 1/2 cup portions and freeze extras.
-One 15 oz can of beans is about equal to 1 1/2 cups cooked beans.
+The shopping list calls for a can of beans, but you can buy dry beans if you prefer (in the long run, dry beans are cheaper than canned beans).

-- Kalamata Olives: I love the flavor of kalamata olives, but if you like black olives better go right ahead (plus you’ll save $1).
-Olives round out the flavor on the Stuffed Baked Sweet Potatoes.
+- Kalamata Olives: I love the flavor of kalamata olives, but if you like black olives better, go right ahead (plus you’ll save $1).
+Olives round out the flavor of the Stuffed Baked Sweet Potatoes.

 - Pasta: Homemade Hidden Veggie Mac & Cheese is the best comfort food!
 Go with the traditional elbow pasta or mix it up with any other small pasta.